• Skip to primary navigation

 A simple and hearty bowl of one-pot vegan red lentil chili that's oil-free.
 It comes together in about an hour and leftovers are even better the next day.
 The red lentils break down in the cooking process for a more comforting stew chili-like consistency.
 It's a thicker chili, so if you prefer a thinner consistency add a little more water or vegetable broth.

-red lentil chili with a spoon with avocado and jalapeños
+Vegan red lentil chili in a bowl with a spoon with avocado and jalapeños.

 Our favorite way to serve it is on potatoes, rice, or barley.
 It’s still delicious on its own but I love stretching the meal further for more leftovers.
 Below I have instructions for the stovetop and instant pot with oil-free methods for sauteeing.
 The time does not include how long the instant pot takes to come to pressure, which can be an additional 10-15 minutes.

-finished red lentil chili in an instant pot
+• How to make oil-free red lentil chili in the instant pot

 Tips